maximiliank/GenericCSVParser/README.md

 It is also possible to include the required subdirectories using `FetchContent_Declare`.
 This ensures that the same compiler flags are used.
-You should only include the subfolder containing the source of `GenericCSVParser`.
+You should only include the sub-folder containing the source of `GenericCSVParser`.
 You can create a file `cmake/GenericCSVParser.cmake` with the following content:

 ```cmake